 Relative to previous release date - Automatically trigger a new release a certain amount of time after the previous release finishes.
 For example, you can start work on the beta release one day after work for the alpha is completed.

 Release date end options:

-After all issues are completed - The release date is automatically generated based on when the issues included in the release are scheduled to be completed.
+After all issues are completed - The release date is flexible and doesn’t display in the plan.

 Fixed date - The release will happen on this chosen date, overriding the capacity and velocity settings.
 The release icons on the timeline will turn red for overbooked releases.